 With interest rates so low, many homeowners are choosing to refinance.
-The option is pretty straight forward when you have just one mortgage, but what happens when you’re interested in refinancing a first and second mortgage?
-The answer is, it depends.
+The option is pretty straightforward when you have just one mortgage, but what happens when you’re interested in refinancing a first and second mortgage?
+The answer is, that it depends.

 Timing of the Second Mortgage

 Sometimes you can refinance into a new loan that pays off both your first and second mortgage, leaving with you one simple new loan to worry about.
 Other times, you’ll only be able to refinance the first mortgage, leaving the second one intact.
 The determining factor is when you obtained that second mortgage.
 If your second mortgage was obtained at the same time as the first and was used to buy your home, then you can normally refinance both loans into one.

 Why Refinancing Into a Single Loan Is Ideal